evrowe/er-3/entries/hazards-of-javascript-preprocessors.md

 **"Nobody would actually learn CoffeeScript without learning JavaScript!"**

 This is, in my mind, a poor argument.
 Some people *absolutely would* skip over JavaScript straight to CoffeeScript.
-I see it all the time with back-end developers looking to jump into JavaScript, either to accomplish something quickly or to not have to deal with learning all of JavaScript's ins and outs.
+I see it all the time with back-end developers looking to jump into JavaScript, either to accomplish a task quickly or to not have to deal with learning all of JavaScript's ins and outs.
 I will be one of the first to admit to (and agree with) the fact that JavaScript has many quirks and idiosyncracies that can trip you up if you're not careful.
 That doesn't mean you shouldn't be aware of them, though; knowing what can bite you if you're not careful can save you loads of headache down the road, and it can come in very handy when troubleshooting your code, or somebody else's!

-Furthermore, this has been happening with jQuery for a very long time already; jQuery is essentially a gateway into JavaScript for a lot of web developers.
-Hell, that's how I got started, and while it was a nice way to get going quickly, the knowledge gap that created for me took a good while to overcome.
+Furthermore, this has already been happening with jQuery for a very long time; jQuery is essentially a gateway into JavaScript for a lot of web developers.
+Hell, that's how I got started, and while it was a nice, accessible way to get off the ground quickly, the knowledge gap that created for me took a good while to overcome.
 Note that jQuery still uses standard JavaScript syntax, so at least it's teaching you to write your code correctly(ish) even if you don't know what's actually happening under the hood!

 **"Javascript is just an abstraction of machine code that has to go through it's own compiler!"**